Virtopsy: Best practice

 A Technical Working Group Forensic Imaging Methods was founded in 2005 by Michael Thali and Richard Dirnhofer.
 It aims to promote an increasingly internationally standardised approach.

-Furthermore, a TTechnical Working Group Postmortem Angiography Methods was founded in 2012 to promote best practice.
-Under the direction of the University Hospital of Lausanne and comprising nine European institutes of forensic medicine, it is developing reliable, standardized methods and guidelines for conducting and assessing postmortem angiographic examinations [www.postmortem-angio.ch].
+Furthermore, a Technical Working Group Postmortem Angiography Methods was founded in 2012 to promote best practice.
+Under the direction of the University Hospital of Lausanne and comprising nine European institutes of forensic medicine, it is developing reliable, standardized methods and guidelines for conducting and assessing postmortem angiographic examinations.